andrei-micuda/HackerRankPractice/README.md

-# HackerrankPractice
+# HackerRank Practice Solutions
-Solutions to Hackerrank.com practice problems
+This repository contains my solutions to various HackerRank practice problems.
+## License
+All the solutions provided are written by me and published under the [MIT License](LICENSE).